lewisclark4/CI-MilestoneProjectFour/README.md

 - [Stackoverflow](https://stackoverflow.com/questions/2897609/how-can-i-unit-test-django-messages) for guidance on testing messages.
 - [Stackoverflow](https://stackoverflow.com/questions/1995615/how-can-i-format-a-decimal-to-always-show-2-decimal-places) for guidance on how to fix an issue when testing the order model which was preventing me from matching values due to floating point imprecision.
 - CI Tutor Kevin, for his guidance on test unit testing for my basket.
 I was having an issue with passing the correct data in the post request (which was resulting in a 404 error), and Kevin pointed out that I had incorrectly named a parameter that I was passing as post data.
+- [Flickity](https://flickity.metafizzy.co/style) for guidance on the styling of the slider for my featured products.
+- [Medium](https://whizzoe.medium.com/in-5-mins-set-up-google-login-to-sign-up-users-on-django-e71d5c38f5d5) for guidance on how to set up the Google social login/ registration.
+- [Travis-CI](https://docs.travis-ci.com/user/languages/python/) for guidance on how to create the .yml file for my continuous integration builds + ensuring all tests pass before deployment to Heroku.
+- [Stackoverflow](https://stackoverflow.com/questions/39985774/custom-404-django-template) for guidance on creating custom error templates.
+- [Stackoverflow](https://stackoverflow.com/questions/3015319/settimeout-cleartimeout-problems) for guidance on the timeout issues I was having when updating the basket quantity, see bug/fix #4.
+- [w3schools](https://www.w3schools.com/howto/howto_css_hide_arrow_number.asp) for guidance on how to update the input field so the default up/down arrows weren't displayed.

 [Back to Top](#overview)